-The Government of India levies income tax on all income other than agricultural income as per the provisions of the Income Tax Act, 1961.
+The Government of India levies income tax on all income as per the provisions of the Income Tax Act, 1961.
 The Government of India has several mechanisms through which it collects income tax from taxpayers like Advance Tax, Self-assessment tax, Tax deducted at source (TDS) and Tax collected at source (TCS).

 - Income tax is to be paid in advance instead of a lump sum payment at year end if you have a total tax liability of Rs.10000 or more in a financial year.